john-cd/rust_howto/bk/drafts/standard-library/strings.md

 String literals (e.g., "hello") are of type `&'static str`, meaning they exist for the entire lifetime of the program.

-`String` is a growable, mutable, owned string type allocated on the heap.
+`String` is a growable, mutable, owned string type allocated on the heap:

 - It is similar to a `Vec<u8>` that is guaranteed to hold valid UTF-8.
 - String owns its data, meaning when a String goes out of scope, the memory it occupies on the heap is automatically deallocated.